 Room to Grow

 If you’ve got some more space to work with, consider a larger container for your urban garden.
 Our Amish Hardwood Three Tier Plant Stand cleverly makes use of vertical space.
 Store various pots of plants and herbs here for a decorative and delicious element in your home.

 Expand your garden even more with our Amish Ladder Bookshelf.
 This piece also makes use of vertical space, and does not take up a lot of room.
 Having all of your plants conveniently organized next to each other makes watering easy.

-Our Amish Pine Water Stand helps house various plants while keeping your supplies in order.
-Store your watering can and fertilizer in its spacious cabinet.
+Our Amish Pine Catch Stand Cabinet helps display various plants while keeping your supplies in order.
+Store your watering can and fertilizer below.

 If your city space has a patio or balcony, a potting table is a great way to create a hub for your urban garden.
 The Amish Cyprus Outdoor Potting Table offers plenty of space to grow your plants and store your supplies.

 Who knew coat racks can make great urban gardening centers?
 All you need are some hooks and hanging glass jars to create a truly unique look like the one pictured below.